-From July 1 2019, operators can apply for sports licences, both for Indiana online and for retail sportsbooks in Indiana.
-The date for sports betting in Indiana is estimated as November 1.
+From July 1, 2019, operators could apply for sports licenses, both for Indiana online and for retail sportsbooks in Indiana.
+The date for sports betting in Indiana opened on October 3, 2019.

 Anyone partaking in sports betting in Indiana will need to be at least 21 years old.
 Players will need to prove their identity, regardless of whether they bet at a retail sportsbook or online.

-Only licenced casinos can currently apply for a sports betting licence.
-Casinos can either launch their own sportsbook, or partner with an operator who focus on sports betting.
+Only licensed casinos can currently apply for a sports betting license.
+Casinos can either launch their own sportsbook, or partner with an operator who focuses on sports betting.